 25. Running Back U

-Off the top of The Informer’s head, here is the list of great running backs that played for the 90s Huskers; Derek Brown, Calvin Jones, Lawrence Phillips, Clinton Childs, Damon Benning, Ahman Green, Jay Sims, Dan Alexander and Correll Buckhalter.
+Off the top of my head, here is the list of great running backs that played for the 90s Huskers: Derek Brown, Calvin Jones, Lawrence Phillips, Clinton Childs, Damon Benning, Ahman Green, Jay Sims, Dan Alexander and Correll Buckhalter.

 24. Matt Davison’s Remarkable Catch